wan-mlab/SAMP-V2/README.md

-# SAMPv2
+# SAMP V2

-SAMPv2 is a stacked machine-learning framework for antimicrobial peptide prediction.
+SAMPv2 is a stacking ensemble learning framework for antimicrobial peptide prediction.
 The model uses sequence-derived feature matrices and combines first-layer classifiers with a meta learner for final prediction.